SAGridOps/Documents/CSIR/SAGrid-Strategic-Plan.md

-# SAGrid Strategic plan for SANREN Competency Area.
+SAGrid Strategic plan for SANREN Competency Area.

+# Executive Summary

+# What is SAGrid ?

+# Who is SAGrid ?